-- File a report with your local police department and keep a copy of the report on hand — credit companies and merchants may require a copy of it in order to remove fraudulent charges from your account.
+- Alert your local police, and keep a copy of the police report on hand - credit companies and merchants may require a copy of it in order to remove fraudulent charges from your account.

 If you have specific questions, VA’s Identity Safety Service can answer your questions about identity theft.
 Email firstname.lastname@example.org or call VA’s toll-free identity theft help line at 1-855-578-5492.